aspectran/aspectran.github.io/_pages/en/aspectran/architecture.md

 *   **Purpose:** To provide an interactive command-line interface (CLI) for an Aspectran application.
 It allows users to execute commands (translets) directly from a terminal and interact with the application.
 *   **Main Entry Point:**
   *   `com.aspectran.shell.AspectranShell`: Contains the `main` method to bootstrap the interactive shell.
-It uses a `DefaultConsoleCommander` to manage the shell's lifecycle.
+It uses a `DefaultShellCommander` to manage the shell's lifecycle.
 *   **Key Components:**
   *   `com.aspectran.shell.service.ShellService`: A `CoreService` specialized for the shell environment, providing access to the `ShellConsole` and a `translate()` method for command execution.
   *   `com.aspectran.shell.activity.ShellActivity`: An `Activity` implementation tailored for console I/O, handling features like procedural prompts and output redirection.